 "The only small piece of good news for claimants is the Mulheron/Bacon review and the possibility of changes to the Damages Based Agreement Regulations.
 But even functioning DBAs mean claimants paying lawyers out of their damages, leaving injured people less than fully and fairly compensated.

-"Meanwhile and despite the “clear desire from many practitioners for a period of relative stability”, the government ploughs on with its hugely one sided proposals in the Civil Litigation Act as well as its plan to increase the small claims limit by between 100% and 400%.
+"Meanwhile and despite the “clear desire from many practitioners for a period of relative stability”, the government ploughs on with its hugely one sided proposals in the Civil Liability Bill as well as its plan to increase the small claims limit by between 100% and 400%.
 These changes use the less than 1% of claims that are fraudulent to reduce access to justice for the genuine 99%+.
 There is no coherent plan as to how the system will cope with the massive increase in litigants in person that the government concedes will result.
 The only injured people to escape the changes are pedestrians, cyclists and horse riders creating a ludicrous distinction between, say, a paramedic injured on a motorbike and one injured in a car or between a postie injured on their rounds or one injured in the sorting office."

 Thompsons Solicitors consultation response to the post-implementation review of part 2 of LASPO can be found here.